-The bright side of a one- to two-hour commute: podcasts that I now bundle into my design podcast listening post.
-Lagging far behind in my digital adoption is the podcast.
-Perhaps my hesitance was the preferred immediacy of reading, clicking, and browsing that has delayed my entry into the podcast community, but reality podcasts are very distant from blog, Twitter, LinkedIn, and other community of interest engagement to share, learn, collaborate.
-That has changed with my new commuting, see: driving, habits.
+The bright side of a one- to two-hour commute: I now bundle a set of podcasts on modern design to my commute and learn an incredible amount to and from work.
+Until recently my digital community of interest did not include podcasts.
+Perhaps my hesitance was the preferred immediacy of reading, clicking, and browsing that has delayed my entry into the podcast community, but reality podcasts are very distant from blogs, Twitter, LinkedIn, and other community of interest engagement to share, learn, collaborate.
+That has changed with new commuting, habits: see drive time.
 Design in Context Design is key to organization, marketing, product, and projects.
 The past year or so, some might assume this blog has migrated to Agile and away from other objectives.
-Not so, intrepid reader: Agile is a management technique more than a simple project method and Scrum is a dynamic way teams collaborate This is a design-centered blog and design …
+Not so, intrepid reader: Agile is a management technique more than a simple project method and Scrum is a …

 A project is an intentional effort to deliver a product or service that creates an opportunity – intended or otherwise.
 Projects have multiple stakeholders with multiple needs for, or against, project realization.